hgGeorg/workflow-gallery-view.and.data.api/README.md

 Run 'npm install' to resolve node dependencies.

-Then 'run server.bat' if you are on Windows, updating path if needed.
+run 'mongodb.bat', then 'run server.bat' if you are on Windows, updating path if needed.